logo for pulau-pangkor.com

 Hentian Puduraya

-by bus goes through Hentian Puduraya.
+Most of the Kuala Lumpur and Malaysia transport by bus goes through Hentian Puduraya.
 This is the Main Bus Terminal in Kuala Lumpur.
 From here coaches leave to all parts in Malaysia.

 It is situated at Jalan Pudu which is at walking distance from Chinatown.
 The nearest Light Rail Transit (LRT), the metro of Kuala Lumpur, is Pudu Station. on the Star LRT line.

-Dangers and annoyances in Malaysia, transport by bus can have a few dangers and annoyances.
-All around the bus station you can get a taxi.
 Some of the taxi refuse to use the taxi meter.
 Instead they insist to negotiate on the price.
 Make sure you always use the taxi meter.
 However, the drivers know very well their way in the city and they will not always choose the shortest way.

 There are many touts around the bus station.
 They can be very insisting, especially in the evening and night.